tcjcodes/nutritional-therapy-site/src/content/services/index.md

 APN is a holistic healing method that addresses unresolved emotional conflicts and trauma stored in the body.
 Developed by Dr Dietrich Klinghardt, this technique combines biofeedback-guided, emotional guidance, color therapy, eye movement, and gentle energetic techniques to release emotional blockages.

-D﻿uring the APN session, the practitioner uses muscle testing to uncover hidden emotional pattern linked to physical symptoms.
-Through guided dialague with subconcious mind, APN helps identify and resolves emotional trigger, leading to lasting improvement in well-being.
+During the APN session, the practitioner uses muscle testing to uncover hidden emotional pattern linked to physical symptoms.
+Through guided dialogue with subconscious mind, APN helps identify and resolves emotional trigger, leading to lasting improvement in well-being.

 A﻿PN is gentle, non-invasive, and can help reduce health issues, emotional distress, and other long-lasting issues.
 Clients often experience a sense of relief and balance, with noticeable positive changes in the weeks of the session.